arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 }
 ```

 Of course, this is a clear violation of DRY programming.
 Any time we update `Person`, we will also have to update `Student` in a similar way.
-Beyond the repeated code, we've increased the amount of work to maintain our code base in the future.

 We can instead use the `extends` keyword, to create a `Student` interface containing everything from `Person`, but with some **extra stuff**™: